-The Uniquely Outrageous Price of an American College Degree
+Why Is College in America So Expensive?

 All that said, it’s also true that state budget cuts were uneven across the country.
 Today, in-state tuition in Wyoming is about a third of the cost of Vermont, for example.
 In places where higher education has not been gutted and the cost of living is low, an American college degree can still be a bargain—especially for students who don’t mind living at home and are poor enough to qualify for federal aid.
 Taking into account living expenses, says Alex Usher of the consulting firm Higher Education Strategy Associates, a student at a public university in Mississippi will likely end up with similar out-of-pocket costs as a student in Sweden.

 Usher, who is based in Toronto, is one of the few researchers to have looked carefully at the costs of higher education globally.
-And what he finds is often surprising.
-In 2010, he and his colleague Jon Medow created a clever ranking of 15 countries’ higher education systems—using a variety of ways to assess affordability and access.
+And much of what he finds is surprising.
+In 2010, he and his colleague Jon Medow created a clever ranking of 15 countries’ higher-education systems—using a variety of ways to assess affordability and access.
 Reading the report is like peeling an onion.
 The first layer focuses on the most obvious question: the affordability of college based on the cost of tuition, books, and living expenses divided by the median income in a given country.
 By this metric, the U.S. does very poorly, ranking third from the bottom.
 Only Mexico and Japan do worse.

 But the U.S. moves up one place when grants and tax credits are included.
 “Your grants are actually really generous compared to everybody else,” Usher says.
 Tuition is higher in the U.S., so the grants don’t fully cover the price, but 70 percent of full-time students do receive some kind of grant aid, according to the College Board.
 From this perspective, sometimes called “net cost,” Australia is more expensive than the U.S.